Mass injury return a warning for Ruben Amorim ahead of his Manchester United reign

 Manchester United players who return to training

 Leny Yoro represents a very positive update for the club.
-The highly-rated young center back is yet to make his official debut for the club since completing his big money move from Lille in the summer.
+The highly-rated young center back is yet to make his official debut for the club since completing his big-money move from Lille in the summer.

-He returned to training and is now expected to be available for selection when play resume this weekend, and Ruben Amorim gets his reign underway with an away trip to newly promoted Ipswich Town.
+He returned to training and is now expected to be available for selection when play resumes this weekend, and Ruben Amorim gets his reign underway with an away trip to newly promoted Ipswich Town.

 The 29-year-old was one of the most important players in Ten Hag's first season, making 47 appearances across all competitions.
-However, he only played 15 times since the start of last season.
+However, he has only played 15 times since the start of last season.

-To worsen matters, his alternative in the leftback position, Tyrel Malacia, who also returned to training was a consistent absentee.
+To worsen matters, his alternative in the leftback position, Tyrel Malacia, who also returned to training, was a consistent absentee.
 Hasn't played a game since the start of last season.

-Kobbie Mainoo, who offered relief amidst the tough period also picked up an injury early in October, and the consequence was grave as the Dutch manager lasted just three games without him.
+Kobbie Mainoo, who offered relief amidst the tough period, also picked up an injury early in October, and the consequence was grave as the Dutch manager lasted just three games without him.

 The signs are great at the start, just as it was when other managers started their reign, so it is no reason to get carried away.